kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 1. The Connector service handles client certificate provisioning for an Event service connection.
 1. The Connector service handles provisioning certificates for Kyma runtime.
 1. The Connector service handles certificate rotation.
+1. The Connector service returns information about cluster endpoints.

 ## Suggested solution

 The Connector service (CS) is deployed as a central component:

-  - CS is deployed as a global component in case someone is using multiple Kuma clusters and one of them is kind of central one.
+  - CS is deployed as a global component in case someone is using multiple Kyma clusters and one of them is kind of central one.
   - CS is exposing a secured connection for requesting client certificates which are signed with root CA.
   - CS is exposing a secured connection for requesting server certificates which are signed with root CA and deployed into Kyma runtime.
   - The client certificate allows a trusted connection to the central Kyma cluster where App Registry is stored.